maffan-96/slam-course/README.md

 ------
 *****************

-# Robot Perception, Cognition, Navigation (RPCN) / Robotic Perception SLAM course
-Ville Lehtola, University of Twente, v.v.lehtola@utwente.nl
-2022-2024

-Course Exercises:
-**Groupwork A**: Pedestrian dead reckoning through IMU integration — understand how to estimate movement using inertial sensors.
-**IMU calibration**: Part of group work A (may be considered optional).
-**Groupwork B**: 2D LIDAR SLAM with Cartographer — implement SLAM using a 2D Hokuyo LIDAR for mapping environments.
-**Groupwork C**: Coordinate transformations and multi-sensor data registration — register data from different LIDAR sensors, exploring advanced SLAM concepts.

-Each group work exercise is intended to deepen the understanding of SLAM principles, with flexibility for both group work and individual practice.

-*************above updated version

 # Robotic perception SLAM course

 Ville Lehtola, University of Twente, v.v.lehtola@utwente.nl
 2022-2024

-This course repository is designed to introduce students to the fundamentals of sensor fusion and SLAM (Simultaneous Localization and Mapping) through hands-on exercises.
-The course takes students from basic sensor integration to practical SLAM applications using modular code and step-by-step exercises.
+This course repository is designed to introduce students to the fundamentals of SLAM (Simultaneous Localization and Mapping) through hands-on exercises.
+The course takes students from basic sensor integration to practical SLAM applications using modular exercises.
-This codebase contains the three RPCN (Robot Perception, Cognition, Navigation) course exercises, intended as group work but may be done individually as well.

-**Groupwork A**: pedestrian dead reckoning by IMU integration
+**Groupwork A**: Pedestrian dead reckoning by IMU integration
 - Objective: With the help of this group work, students will learn about estimating a pedestrian’s movement by integrating data from an Inertial Measurement Unit (IMU).
 Students will learn to calculate position, velocity, and orientation by processing accelerometer and gyroscope data.
 - Key Concepts:
   *  IMU calibration and data filtering **(integrated with ecercise A)